-Other constraints, such as "minimize CPU{http} + CPU{app} + CPU{db} ", can also be added.
+Other constraints, such as "minimize $CPU{http}+CPU{app}+CPU{db}$ ", can also be added.

 Once the equations are identified, the decomposition problem becomes a constraint satisfaction problem.
-Various constraint satisfaction algorithms, linear programming and optimization techniques are available to solve such problems [20].
-Typically, the solution is non-deterministic and the solution space is large.
-However, for the problems we are studying, the search space is relatively small.
-For example, if we consider assigning CPU to virtual machines at a granularity of 5%.
-We can efficiently enumerate the entire solution space to find the solutions.
-Also, we are often interested in finding a feasible solution, so we can stop the search once we find one.
-Other heuristic techniques can also be used during the search.
-For example, the hint that the service time of the component typically decreases with respect to the increase of resource allocated to it can reduce the search space.
+Various constraint satisfaction algorithms, linear programming and optimization techniques are available to solve such problems [23].
+Typically, the solution is undeterministic and the solution space is large.
+However, for the problems we are studying, the search space is

 If the high level goals or the application structures change, we only need to change the input parameters of analytical models and generate new low level operational goals.
 Similarly, if the application is deployed to a new environment, we only need to regenerate a profile for new components in that environment.
 Further, given high level goals and resource availability, we can apply our decomposition approach for automatic selection of resources and for generation of sizing specifications that could be used during system deployment.
-The generated thresholds can be used for creating efficient designs and for monitoring systems for proactive assessment of SLOs.
+The generated thresholds are used for creating an efficient design and by monitoring systems for proactive assessment of SLOs.
 The detailed implementations of modeling, profiling and decomposition of multi-tier applications in a virtual data center are discussed in the following two sections.